 6. Plan Your Itinerary Well: If you have been to Bhutan before then you most probably will know whether you wish to go to new places you have not been or go to the same places you had so much fun before.
 More likely, this may be your first time.
 Then, having gone through step 4 above, this is the time either you choose a readymade package on your agent's website or tailor-make one based on your wishes and your agent's advice.
 Some may not just be feasible yet your agent might make it for you.
 By not feasible here I mean that it would be just too hectic an itinerary, jumping from sight to sight, place to place.
 It just would not be worth it if you are so tired that all you're looking forward to at the end of the day is getting into bed.
 Your holiday should offer you the joys and sights of Bhutan but not at the cost of your enthusiasm.

 7. Begin your pre-holiday measures: Bhutan is a very safe, hygienic place but one can never be sorry for taking precautions.
 What locals may be immune to, you may not be.
 You did not come to Bhutan to check out her hospitals.
 Unless you're a visiting doctor.
 So take any shots that are recommended by your agent or doctor and update your medical insurance.
-Altitude sickness does happen (even Thimphu is 2300 at 300 meters altitude) but not common.
+Altitude sickness does happen (even Thimphu is 2300 meters above sea level altitude) but not common.
+We do keep altitude sickness medications such as Diamox available.

 8. Keep Documents Ready: Bhutan is a country where the rules dictate that not even the visa can be processed until the payment for the entire trip has come through.
 The tour also has to be booked through a local Bhutanese agent.
 The payment is in fact withheld by the government's Tourism Council of Bhutan and released to the operator only after the guest has left the country, happily satisfied and without any complaints.
 Thus, soon after you pay for your holiday, your agent would email you your visa and Druk Air ticket for whichever port of entry you have chosen to leave for Bhutan.
 Keep these documents safe and ready though they are replaceable being electronic versions.
 Better to have these documents all available to you online so all you would need in terms of emergency is internet access.